 Cyber Situational Awareness Analytics and Metrics

-Flow can provide a number of useful metrics, and these metrics can help profile the network traffic to futher understand the cyber enviroment.
+Flow can provide a number of useful metrics, and these metrics can help profile the network traffic to further understand the cyber environment.
 Security administrators can evaluate the profile for assets that violate policy and for any suspicious activity.
 Business administrators can use the profile to help guide long-term plans for network upgrades and staffing.
 As the profile changes over time, network operators and defenders can monitor for emerging concerns.
 This flow information, in turn, can lead to policy changes and reallocation of network resources.

 The most effective metrics are simple and approachable with little background knowledge, since they provide a common language for discussing cyber behaviors.
 Flow provides an excellent measurement that can provide a small number of well-understood metrics.

 Current state-of-the-practice depends largely on counts, sums and averages to produce metrics.
 These metrics are readily understandable and easily interpreted; however, they only produce a basic model of the cyber domain.
 Improved analytics yield a much more robust set of metrics and a deeper comprehension of cyber behaviors.

 The family of time-based analytics yields metrics of duration.
 The most common metrics are active time, idle time, and counts of seen entities and unseen entities.
 Slightly more complex time-based analytics include persistence (last seen time minus first seen time) and total time seen (sum of all active time).
 These time-based analytics are often applied to individual entities or groups of entities, and are particularly applicable when using flow to maintain a dynamic network inventory.